 “לא ארץ נוכריה לקחנו ולא ברכוש זרים משלנו, כי אם נחלת אבותינו, אשר בידי אויבינו בעת מן העיתים בלא משפט נכבשה. ואנחנו כאשר הייתה לנו עת, הושיבונו נחלת אבותינו” (ספר מקבים א, טו’ לג-לד)

-All over the world we Jews celebrate this victory through the holiday of Chanukah.
+Last night Jews all over the world began to celebrate the holiday of Chanukah.

 We celebrate the victories of the Maccabees, a group of pious, valiant brothers and their Jewish army, who fought against tremendous odds and succeeded in freeing our holy city Jerusalem from the Greek invaders and their Jewish collaborators.

 The Maccabees relit the candles of the Menorah on the Temple Mount.
 Though there was only enough oil for one day, a miracle occurred and the candles burned brightly for eight days and eight nights.
 Hence, we celebrate eight days of Chanukah.

 The light of the Menorah vanquishes the darkness of a decadent civilization.

 The Maccabees rejected the dominant Syrian-Greek society.
 They despised the cruelty, oppression and Jew-hatred that characterized progressive Greek culture.

 The Maccabees raised the banner of revolution for religious freedom, and for the primacy of Torah values over pagan values.

 They also went to war against apostate Jews, traitors to G-d and Judaism.
 Jews who endured painful surgeries in order to reverse their circumcisions so they could compete, naked, in the public sports gymnasiums that were all the rage in liberal, sexually decadent Greek society.